radio-astro-tools/statcont/README.md

 More information about STATCONT can be found in the webpage [http://www.astro.uni-koeln.de/~sanchez/statcont](http://www.astro.uni-koeln.de/~sanchez/statcont)

-This README document is intented to help you install and use STATCONT using some test-cases provided below.
+This README document is intented to help you install and use STATCONT.
 In the following you will find:
   - [**Installation instructions**](https://github.com/radio-astro-tools/statcont#installation-instructions)
   - [**Required Python packages**](https://github.com/radio-astro-tools/statcont#required-python-packages)
   - [**Main STATCONT commands and options**](https://github.com/radio-astro-tools/statcont#main-statcont-commands-and-options)